Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The quarterly financial data for the analyzed period reveals several noteworthy trends in cost of sales, inventory levels, and inventory turnover ratios.
+The analysis of the quarterly financial data reveals several significant trends in cost of sales, inventory levels, and inventory turnover ratios over the period observed.

 - Cost of Sales